Data Governance

 Enable

-Because in our opinion, these 3 areas are the most important factors for successfully anchoring data in the company in the long term.
+We always work with the organization, culture and architecture framework.
+Because these three areas are the most important factors for us to successfully anchor data in the company in the long term.

 The Data Institute — the strong partner in the use of data governance

 We want companies to quickly get an impact and see what they can do with data.
-At the same time, we have an overall view of the company and would like to take a long-term view strategies implement, which enables employees to work with data independently.
+At the same time, we have an overall view of the company and would like to take a long-term view Strategies Implement, which enables employees to work with data independently.

-Who needs data governance?
+Who needs our data governance advice?

 Who is involved in data governance?

-What services can be combined with
+What services can be combined withData Governance?

 Data news for pros